Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 (Other Fitzpatrick posters were also well-known to republicans, as he did work for republican/nationalist organisations – the Republican Clubs/OIRA/Workers’ Party (Joe McCann, Kevin Barry, McCormack & Barnes, Resist Repression) and the People’s Democracy/”PD” (People’s Festival) – during the 1970s.)

-In the Republic, Che’s history was well-enough known that it could be used as a short-hand for debates over workers’ rights and as a pejorative with which to dismiss would-be radicals.
+In (the Republic Of) Ireland, Che’s history was well-enough known that it could be used as a short-hand for debates over workers’ rights and as a pejorative with which to dismiss would-be radicals.
 According to Sheppard (Che Guevara And The Irish), it then became increasingly associated with the northern conflict – with republicans who were willing to commit violence in pursuit of political goals – while Che’s family connection to Ireland fell from mention.

-The first appearance we have of Che is in this 1988 mural in Westland Street, Derry.
+The first appearance of Che in a wall-painting appears to be this 1988 mural in Westland Street, Derry.
 (Rolston 2009 “The Brothers On The Walls” concurs.)
 The “heroic” Che in military beret appears alongside what was becoming the canonical image of Bobby Sands: a long-haired Sands in civilian clothes, smiling.
 The Comandante star on Che’s beret is red rather than yellow, reflecting the Marxist-Leninist ideology of the INLA/IRSP.
 On the right of the mural, Lenin appears to be perched on a tank as he addresses an audience of soldiers, two carrying pikes (1798) and another a rifle (1916).

 More images are included below in Additional Images – 1990 To The Present.